Posted by @islivingston and @brendansweather

 Most recently (or, every spring) it's chasers taking the heat.
 They are unethical disastermongers feeding an "unwilling" media tornado imagery.

 Like most blanket statements, reality is often much less easy to define and label.
-In addition to some bad apples, chasers are also researchers (a lot of researchers, really), students, photographers, and plenty of everyday folks who just want to see nature at its most awesome.
+In addition to some bad apples, chasers are also researchers (students, photographers, and plenty of everyday folks who just want to see nature at its most awesome.
 Trust us, a supercell with unimpeded views is awesome.

 Related: Spotter Re-school: Reporting Crucial Severe Weather Updates vs Getting Crucial RTs